 - Educational Advances: The spread of Western education created a class of educated Indians who were well-versed in political ideas and aware of global trends.
 Universities in Calcutta, Bombay, and Madras became centers of political discourse.

-- Regional Associations: Prior to the INC, several regional political associations were already in existence, such as the Indian Association in Bengal, the Bombay Presidency Association, and the Madras Mahajan Sabha.
-These organizations were advocating for political reforms and greater Indian participation in governance.
+- Regional Associations: Prior to the INC’s formation in 1885, several regional political associations were already in existence, such as the Indian Association (1876) in Bengal, the Poona Sarvajanik Sabha (1870), the Bombay Presidency Association, and the Madras Mahajan Sabha (1884).
+These associations reflected the growing desire among Indians to come together and advocate for greater participation in governance.

-- Press and Communication: The growth of the Indian press facilitated the spread of nationalist ideas.
+- Press, Communication & National Identity: The spread of railways, telegraph, and print media was connecting various regions of India, fostering a sense of national identity among people.
+The growth of the Indian press facilitated the spread of nationalist ideas.
 Newspapers and journals in various languages discussed issues of political rights and representation, creating a shared consciousness among the educated classes.

 Key Figures and Precedents